sagargouda/React-learnings/Day3/notes.md

     => before react.createelemnt is converted into object , it rendered into html element.
     => when we give jsx , jsx is transpiled into react create element and react crete element is then rendered onto html as dom.

-24) babel converts jsx to react .creact elemnts and now rect understands it
+24) babel converts jsx to react .creact elemnts and now react understands it

 25) babel trsnapiles es6 code such that older browser understands

 26) babel is also js code which takes a piece of code and converts

-27) how babel converts (it reads tokens like angular brackets and AST and does it)
+27) how babel converts (it reads tokens like angular brackets and AST and does it) so babel is a javasscript compiler

 28) if giivng attribute to jsx we have to use camelcase